gridcentric/gridcentric-cookbooks/README.md

 These cookbooks were tested on chef 0.10.12.
 Install and configure your chef server and client.
-These instructions are assumed to be performed from a developer workstation with properly configured knife client for accessing your chef server.
+These instructions are assumed to be performed from a developer workstation with a properly configured knife client for accessing your chef server.

 Installation
 ------------

-Issue the following commands from the root of this git repository:
+To import the gridcentric cookbooks into your chef server:

+Upload the gridcentric cookbooks into your chef server:

     cd gridcentric-cookbooks

-Upload the gridcentric cookbooks into your chef server:

     knife cookbook upload -o cookbooks --all

-Modify the repos.json data bag template with your private key.
-Then upload the gridcentric data bag to your chef server:

-    knife data bag from file gridcentric data_bags/gridcentric/*.json

-Finally, upload the roles to your chef server:
+Then, upload the roles to your chef server:

+    cd gridcentric-cookbooks
     knife role from file roles/*.rb

 Using the Cookbooks